A reverse osmosis system is designed to remove contaminants, such as pesticides and arsenic, from unfiltered water.

-Not all reverse osmosis systems are created equal, as they have various stages depending on the number of filters.
+Not all RO systems are created equal, as they have various stages depending on the number of filters.
 The most common types of reverse osmosis systems have three, four, or five stages of filtration.

 Regardless of the system you choose, it’ll contain at least one of the following filter types: